Nahuatzen

-Nahuatzen is a municipality in the Mexican state of Michoacán, located approximately 75 km west of the state capital of Morelia.
+Nahuatzen is a municipality in the Mexican state of Michoacán.
+It is located approximately 75 km west of the state capital of Morelia.

 Geography

 The municipality of Nahuatzen is located in the Tarascan Plateau west of Lake Pátzcuaro at an elevation between 2300 and 3300 m.
 It borders the municipalities of Zacapu to the north, Erongarícuaro to the east, Tingambato to the south, Uruapan to the southwest, Paracho to the west, and Cherán to the northwest.
 The municipality covers an area of 305.057 km2 and comprises 0.52% of the state's area.

 As of 2009, the land cover in Nahuatzen consists of temperate forest (47%) and grassland (6%).
 Another 44% of the land is used for agriculture and 2% consists of urban areas.
 The western half of Nahuatzen is in the Balsas River basin, the northeastern portion drains into the Lerma River, and the southeastern portion drains into Lake Pátzcuaro.

 Nahuatzen has a temperate climate with rain in the summer.
 Average temperatures in the municipality range between 12 and 16 C, and average annual precipitation ranges between 1000 and 1500 mm.